Mohs surgery, also called Mohs micrographic surgery, is a specialized technique for removing skin cancer.

 All three Dermatology Associates’ Mohs surgeons are ACMS Members and are ABD board certified dermatologists.

+You want your skin cancer treatment to be performed with the highest standards of quality and competency.
 While any board certified dermatologist may perform Mohs surgery, only members of the American College of Mohs Surgery (ACMS) have undergone rigorous fellowship training consisting of over 500 cases of varying complexity and extensive training in skin cancer pathology and facial reconstruction.

 Although not always the case with physicians who perform Mohs surgery, all three Mohs surgeons with Dermatology Associates are ACMS Fellowship trained.
 ACMS is the only organization that requires its members to be accepted and to successfully complete a fellowship that requires at least one full year of training and hands-on experience following completion of a dermatology residency.